TommasoAmici/http-segmentation/README.md

 It will then perform segmentation on the image and if there is only one mask it will return the segmented image as a webp.
-If there are multiple masks it will return a `multipart/form-data` response containing all the segmented images.
+If there are multiple masks it will return a `multipart/form-data` response containing all the segmented images, with HTTP Status 207.

 You should inspect the `content-type` header of the response to determine whether the response contains a single image or multiple images.